During the war, Wilpattu National Park ceased to function, as the area was a battleground between the Sri Lankan Security Forces and the LTTE.

 Recently, EFL together with WNPS instituted action against the illegal construction of two roads within the boundaries of the Wilpattu National Park.
 When EFL conducted a site visit on the 22nd of January 2018, it was observed that the road was used by public buses as a bus route.
 There were RDA sign posts by the side of the road which indicated that the road will be developed further.

-The case will be taken for argument on the 5th of June 2018
+The case was taken for argument on the 5th of June 2018.